skills/deploy-to-azure/README.md

             az logout
   ```

-1. Commit your changes to the `prod-deploy-workflow` branch.
+1. Commit your changes to the `production-deployment-workflow` branch.

 Great!
 The syntax you used tells GitHub Actions to only run that workflow when a commit is made to the main branch.
 Now we can put this workflow into action to deploy to production!